yangwonlohengramm/competitive-programming/README.md

 # competitive-programming
-My solutions will be posted here.
+My solutions from 2016-07-19 onwards will be posted here.
 The language may vary.